bigdan9811/byuis565monthlyprojects/Mar_Creation_2023/Documentation.md

 **Snort Rule:** `alert tcp any 4444 -> any any (msg:"Meterpreter session detected"; sid:1000001;)`

 This rule alerts when tcp traffic is found using port 4444 (the default Meterpreter port), and sends the message "Meterpreter session detected".
-We decided to just alert the user and not terminate the session as to not interupt daily work flow.
-This can be modified depending on the use case.
+In Janurary we decided to just alert the user and not terminate the session as to not interupt daily work flow.
+For the March Creation, we implemented blocking the suspicious activity rather than only alerting that the activity was taking place.

-A test case will be included in the [**Proof-of-Value.md**](https://github.com/bigdan9811/byuis565monthlyprojects/blob/main/Jan_Creation_2023/Proof-of-Value.md) file of this repository.
+A test case will be included in the [**Proof-of-Value.md**](https://github.com/bigdan9811/byuis565monthlyprojects/blob/main/Mar_Creation_2023/Proof-of-Value.md) file of this repository.